Minister of Peru generates repudiation by mentioning Hitler as a role model

 “Hitler saw that, he went to his country and filled it with highways and airports and made Germany the first economic power in the world”Torres added during a public session of the cabinet this Thursday in the Andean city of Huancayo, which Castillo later joined.

-His words immediately generated the rejection of opposition and official politicians, as well as the German and Israeli embassies in Lima, which led Torres to apologize hours later.
+His words immediately generated the rejection of opposition and official politicians, as well as the German and Israeli embassies in Lima, prompting Torres to apologize hours later.

 “Hitler was a fascist and genocidal dictator, in whose name the worst war of all time was carried out from Germany and a genocide of 6 million Jews was committed.
 Faced with this scenario, Hitler is not an adequate reference as an example of any kind“said the German legation on its Facebook page.